pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ## Full Measurement Model

 With this in mind we'll now specify a full measurement that maps each of our thematically similar indicator metrics to an indicidual latent construct.
-This mandates the postulation of 5 distinct constructs.
+This mandates the postulation of 5 distinct constructs where we only admit three metrics load on each construct.
+The choice of which metric loads on the latent construct is determined in our case by the constructs each measure is intended to measure.

 ```{code-cell} ipython3
 drivers = [